Snownee/Jade/docs/plugins19/getting-started.md

 `AbstractFurnaceBlock.class` means we will append our text only when the block is extended from `AbstractFurnaceBlock`.

+Once your component provider is registered, Jade will create a config option for the user to toggle the provider.
+So don't forget to add translation for your option.

 !!! note

     If you want to control the position your elements are inserted, you can override `getDefaultPriority` method in your component provider.
 Greater is lower. -5000 ~ 5000 is for normal providers and they will be folded in the Lite mode.